John Caldwell (Kentucky politician): Military contributions

-John Caldwell was not only a statesman but an accomplished soldier, Who had fought in the Revolutionary war as well as helped led a campaign against Native American tribes with George Roger Clark in 1786.
+John Caldwell was not only a statesman but an accomplished soldier, who had fought in the Revolutionary War as well as helped lead a campaign against Native American tribes with George Rogers Clark in 1786.
 He had served in the Battle of Fallen Timbers serving under General Anthony Wayne.
-In one hour General Anthony and Caldwell managed to defeat 2,000 Natives, allowing for what is now Ohio to be settled.
-The battle allowed Ohio to eventually become a state in 1803.
+In one hour, their forces defeated 2,000 Natives, allowing the Ohio Territory to be settled.
+This battle enabled Ohio to become a state in 1803.

 Political appointments

-Before John Caldwell became the 2nd lieutenant Governor of Kentucky, he was Nelson counties first state senator in 1792.
+Before John Caldwell became the 2nd lieutenant Governor of Kentucky, he was Nelson county's first state senator in 1792.
 After this he and Reverend Terah Templin set out to expand westward and would found Logan county which would eventually become Christian county later that year.
 On July 16, 1798, John Caldwell was appointed by President John Quincy Adams to serve as commissioner of Christian county.
 In 1804 He ran for Lieutenant Governor of Kentucky and became the first Lieutenant Governor to win via popular vote.